cedricvancaillie-svg/angular-tetravalent-lattice/README.md

 The research establishes a closed theoretical loop between classical discrete geometry and quantum mechanics through two complementary perspectives:

 * **Zooming Out (The Generative Foundation):** Starting from the discrete angular lattice, dual feedback loops, and an elastic restoring force, the model coarse-grains to the continuum.
-It provides a candidate geometric pathway to the Schrödinger and Dirac equations, the emergence of mass, and falsifiable cosmological predictions.
+It provides a candidate geometric pathway to the Schrödinger and Dirac equations.

 * **Zooming In (The Quantum-to-Classical Bridge):** Starting from a non-unitary quantum walk, the model proves that applying a full quantum dephasing channel exactly recovers the classical tetravalent process.
 This minimal extension natively generates the algebraic skeleton of the 2D Weyl operator, a wave-speed duality, and robust chiral edge currents that survive strong spatial disorder.